-I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted about 4 years ago
+I love american apparel, and tbh I don’t think its that over-priced compared to Topshop, GAP. etc.posted over 4 years ago

 Its a mix really , some basics i see and i think – So What?